 - Ayurvedic principles (many but not all )

 - Low carb/high fat

 - Gluten free

-I have engaged in many sports over the years including swimming, golf, triathlons, running races, boxing, horse back riding and bodybuilding.
+I have engaged in many sports over the years including swimming, golf, triathlons, running races, boxing, horse back riding, bodybuilding, Olympic lifting and power lifting.

 The Take Home Message